 - Good user interface: The modern and attractive user interface of Monday allows new users to start using the platform without a steep learning curve.
 Tasks are visually laid out and can be organized accordingly.
 Therefore, project managers can have an overview of how a project is unfolding by briefly looking at the user interface.

 The drawbacks of Monday are that it’s not intuitive to use and creates more complexity than is required.
 You might find yourself consistently performing maintenance tasks to overcome the shortcomings of Monday than you want to spend time doing.
 Also, the setup time to get started on a new Monday project takes longer than other project management platforms.
-With that thought in mind, continue reading to learn about alternative options that can be used instead of Monday.
+With that thought in mind, this article explores good project management software alternatives to Monday.

 Alternative Project Management Tools to Monday

 Before we go into each of the alternatives, here is a list of them and their entry-level pricing.